verhulsta532/show-Verhulst/MyMovie.md

 | Celia Jae | She would also be a good fit because she is a martial artist and singer.
 She also know for her roles as being an fighter. | 39 |
 | Arden Cho | She is an actress and singer.
 She is known for her role played in Teen Wolf | 39 |

+---
+>The greatest glory in living lies not in never falling, but in rising every time we fall.
+ *- Nelson Mandela*

+ >The future belongs to those who believe in the beauty of their dreams.
+ *- Eleanor Roosevelt*